zettajs/zettajs.github.io/recipes/_posts/2014-09-22-Hello-World.md

 > Note the `--save` switch at the end of the command

 The driver you just downloaded represents an led in software.
-It's a state machine that is comprised of the `on`, `off` states.
-When `on` it will turn the led on, and when `off` it will turn the led off.
+It's a state machine that is comprised of two states `on` and `off`.
+When the led is `on` it allows it to only be turned off, and when `off` it can be turned on.
 The changes in state are represented by transitions.
 Transitions are functions in Zetta that are called when the state of an object changes.
 Our led has `turn-on`, and `turn-off` as transitions.

 > **DID YOU KNOW?**
 > Every module you'll use in this tutorial is open source.
 This one can be found here https://github.com/zettajs/zetta-mock-led.